Mohmmad-zh/EMS-Assignment/README.md

 *Employee Attendance System*

 The Employee Attendance System is a web-based application that allows managers to track and monitor employee attendance.
-The application provides an interface for employees to check in and check out, and a dashboard for managers to view attendance records and generate reports.
+The application provides an interface for employees to check in and check out, and a dashboard for managers to view attendance records.

 *Technology Stack*